Kidnapping and murder of Lesley Whittle: Body discovery

 The entrance to the drainage shaft at Bathpool Park where Lesley was held.
 Her body was discovered 54 ft beneath this entrance.

 On the morning of Friday 7 March 1975, police officers and mine rescue staff inspected the third and final shaft.
 (Note: This mine shaft was less than 600 ft from the location where Ronald Whittle had attempted to deliver the ransom money on 17 January.)
 Accessed by a vertical ladder, 22 ft down on the first landing, Detective Constable Philip Maskery discovered a broken police torch from the previous day's search.
 Upon a second ledge at 45 ft beneath the entrance to the shaft, a cassette tape-recorder was found.

 As Maskery descended to the third landing 54 ft beneath the entrance to the shaft, his torch illuminated a rolled-up sleeping bag wrapped inside a plastic bag (likely improvised as a pillow), a yellow foam mattress, and a sleeping bag.
-Hanging suspended from the ledge of this platform, with her bare feet only 7 inch from the bottom of the shaft, was Lesley's naked and emaciated body, clad only in a pendant necklace her boyfriend had made for her and six silver bangles upon her right wrist.
-Her slippers lay amongst human waste at the base of the shaft just inches beneath her feet.
+Hanging suspended from the ledge of this platform, with her bare feet only 7 inch from the bottom of the shaft, was Lesley's naked and emaciated body, wearing only a pendant necklace her boyfriend had made for her and six silver bangles upon her right wrist.
+Her slippers lay among human waste at the base of the shaft just inches beneath her feet.